SimonAlling/userscripter/README.md

 };
 ```

-(Customizations in `webpack.config.ts` will take precedence over environment variables, because the latter only affect the return value of `createWebpackConfig`.)
+Such customizations will take precedence over environment variables.

 ## Native browser extension

-You can easily create a [native browser extension][webextension] from your userscript by including an object representation of [`manifest.json`][manifest-json] in the object passed to `createWebpackConfig` ([example][example-userscript-webpack-config]).
+To create a [native browser extension][webextension] from your userscript, include a [manifest][manifest-json] in the object passed to `createWebpackConfig` ([example][example-userscript-webpack-config]).
-If you do, `manifest.json` will be created alongside the compiled `.user.js` file.
+`manifest.json` will then be created alongside the compiled `.user.js` file.
 You can then use [`web-ext`][web-ext] to build the native extension:

 ```bash